mapjohns/coffee_finder_app/og-specs.md

     - Yes, helpers are utilized in views, such as in the coffee index view (i.e. coffee_index_wording)

 - [x] Views use partials if appropriate
-    - Yes, they do use partials, such as in the coffee edit form
+    - Yes, they do use partials, such as in the coffee edit form, which renders the coffees form partial.